 Data Retention.
 We will store personal information for as long as necessary to fulfill the purposes for which we collect the personal information, in accordance with our legal obligations and legitimate business interests.
 Information on performed business transactions will be blocked from general access within a reasonable timeframe after completion of the transaction and deleted once statutory retention requirements expire.
 For example, national commercial or financial codes may require to retain certain information for up to 10 years.

 International Data Transfers.
 All transactions relating to our Services shall be deemed to have occurred in the United States, where we currently have all of our personnel and operations.
 Your information collected through the Services may be stored and processed in the United States or any other country in which OpenComp or our subsidiaries, affiliates or service providers maintain facilities.
-If you are located in the European Union or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information, including personal information, to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.
-If we conduct such transfer of information from the European Union to third parties outside the European Union and to countries not subject to schemes which are considered as providing an adequate data protection standard, we will enter into contracts which are based on the EU Standard Contractual Clauses with these parties.
+If you are located in the European Union, UK, Switzerland, or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information, including personal information, to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.

 7. Links to Third-Party Websites and Services